algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 #### 2.1.
 Personal Information

-This page would be composed of many ``TextField`` Boxes containing the Full name, the password, the e-mail and the Location.
+This page would be composed of many ``TextField`` Boxes containing the Full name, the password, the e-mail and the location.
 Under them should be displayed a sliding range bar to express the radius around the location to find a job.

 In the password's ``TextField`` there should be a right arrow in the right of the box.